osrf/gazebo_design/physics_presets/physics_presets.md

 - Load a new profile from SDF.

 ### Architecture
 The new SDF architecture includes `name` attribute for the `physics` element.
 Another `physics` attribute, `default`, is a boolean value that is true if this physics block is the default profile for the world.
+The default value of `default` is `false`.
+If multiple `physics` elements have `default` set to `true`, then the first one marked as default is chosen as the default, with a warning to the user.
+If no `physics` elements have `default` set to `true`, then the first physics element is chosen.

 ~~~
 <sdf version="1.5">